-Certain countries (for example, Australia, Chile, Singapore) have special status that allows their citizens to obtain immigrant visas with fewer restrictions and more streamlined, less expensive application processes.
+Certain countries (for example, Australia, Chile, and Singapore) have special status that allows their citizens to obtain immigrant visas with fewer restrictions and a more streamlined, less expensive application processes.
 There are also visas available in dozens of categories based on the type of employment, from childcare workers and clergy to professional athletes and nurses.

-Application for nearly all of these visa types and many more begin with a Petition for a Nonimmigrant Worker, or 1-129 form.
+Application for nearly all of these visa categories and many more begin with a Petition for a Nonimmigrant Worker, or 1-129 form.
 This same form is used to apply for extensions for previously granted visas as well.

 H1-B Visas: What You Need to Know

-Demand for H1-B visas typically exceeds the government’s quotas, but certain attributes can improve your chances of obtaining one; for example, if your candidate has an advanced degree.
+Demand for H1-B visas typically exceeds the government’s quotas, but certain attributes can improve your chances of obtaining one, for example, if your candidate has an advanced degree.
 Some professions in higher education and research are exempt from the quota.
 You can work with the DOL to determine if a position you are having trouble filling is eligible for H1-B status.